SkyView Investment Advisors LLC Takes $2.40 Million Position in Amazon.com, Inc. (NASDAQ:AMZN)

 SkyView Investment Advisors LLC bought a new stake in shares of Amazon.com, Inc. (NASDAQ:AMZN) during the 4th quarter, according to its most recent filing with the SEC.
 The fund bought 736 shares of the e-commerce giant’s stock, valued at approximately $2,397,000.
 Amazon.com makes up 1.1% of SkyView Investment Advisors LLC’s portfolio, making the stock its 28th largest position.

 Several other institutional investors have also modified their holdings of the company.
 Alamar Capital Management LLC bought a new position in Amazon.com during the 4th quarter valued at about $769,000.
 Hall Capital Management Co.
-Inc. raised its stake in shares of Amazon.com by 4.8% in the fourth quarter.
+Inc. lifted its holdings in Amazon.com by 4.8% during the 4th quarter.
 Hall Capital Management Co.
-Inc. now owns 779 shares of the e-commerce giant’s stock worth $2,537,000 after acquiring an additional 36 shares during the last quarter.
-FormulaFolio Investments LLC raised its stake in shares of Amazon.com by 123.3% during the fourth quarter.
-FormulaFolio Investments LLC now owns 5,022 shares of the e-commerce giant’s stock worth $16,355,000 after buying an additional 2,773 shares during the last quarter.
-Norges Bank bought a new stake in shares of Amazon.com during the fourth quarter worth approximately $14,877,308,000.
-Finally, Sage Private Wealth Group LLC bought a new stake in shares of Amazon.com during the fourth quarter worth approximately $749,000.
+Inc. now owns 779 shares of the e-commerce giant’s stock valued at $2,537,000 after purchasing an additional 36 shares during the last quarter.
+FormulaFolio Investments LLC lifted its holdings in Amazon.com by 123.3% during the 4th quarter.
+FormulaFolio Investments LLC now owns 5,022 shares of the e-commerce giant’s stock valued at $16,355,000 after purchasing an additional 2,773 shares during the last quarter.
+Norges Bank bought a new position in Amazon.com during the 4th quarter valued at about $14,877,308,000.
+Finally, Sage Private Wealth Group LLC bought a new position in Amazon.com during the 4th quarter valued at about $749,000.
 Institutional investors and hedge funds own 56.39% of the company’s stock.

-Several equities research analysts have recently issued reports on the stock.
-Credit Suisse Group reissued a “buy” rating on shares of Amazon.com in a research report on Thursday, February 4th.
-Needham & Company LLC restated a “buy” rating and set a $3,700.00 target price on shares of Amazon.com in a report on Tuesday, December 8th.
-Benchmark increased their price target on shares of Amazon.com from $4,000.00 to $4,400.00 and gave the company a “buy” rating in a research note on Wednesday, February 3rd.
-Susquehanna increased their price target on shares of Amazon.com from $4,000.00 to $5,200.00 and gave the company a “positive” rating in a research note on Wednesday, February 3rd.
-Finally, Wolfe Research initiated coverage on shares of Amazon.com in a research report on Thursday.
-They issued an “outperform” rating and a $3,720.00 price objective on the stock.
-Two research analysts have rated the stock with a hold rating and forty-six have given a buy rating to the stock.
-Amazon.com presently has a consensus rating of “Buy” and a consensus target price of $3,929.19.
+AMZN has been the subject of several analyst reports.
+Bank of America lifted their price target on shares of Amazon.com from $3,650.00 to $4,000.00 in a report on Thursday, January 21st.
+Barclays reaffirmed a “buy” rating on shares of Amazon.com in a research note on Thursday, February 4th.
+The Goldman Sachs Group boosted their target price on shares of Amazon.com from $4,200.00 to $4,500.00 and gave the stock a “buy” rating in a research note on Wednesday, February 3rd.
+Wedbush reaffirmed an “outperform” rating and issued a $4,000.00 target price (up from $3,900.00) on shares of Amazon.com in a research note on Wednesday, February 3rd.
+Finally, Canaccord Genuity boosted their target price on shares of Amazon.com from $3,800.00 to $4,100.00 and gave the stock a “buy” rating in a research note on Wednesday, February 3rd.
+They noted that the move was a valuation call.
+Two research analysts have rated the stock with a hold rating and forty-six have assigned a buy rating to the company.
+The company has a consensus rating of “Buy” and an average price target of $3,929.19.

-Amazon.com (NASDAQ:AMZN) last posted its quarterly earnings results on Monday, February 1st.
-The e-commerce giant reported $14.09 EPS for the quarter, beating the consensus estimate of $7.05 by $7.04.
-Amazon.com had a return on equity of 24.49% and a net margin of 4.99%.
+Amazon.com (NASDAQ:AMZN) last announced its quarterly earnings results on Monday, February 1st.
+The e-commerce giant reported $14.09 EPS for the quarter, beating analysts’ consensus estimates of $7.05 by $7.04.
 The firm had revenue of $125.56 billion during the quarter, compared to analysts’ expectations of $119.73 billion.
-During the same quarter last year, the firm earned $6.47 earnings per share.
-The business’s revenue for the quarter was up 43.6% on a year-over-year basis.
-On average, research analysts predict that Amazon.com, Inc. will post 34.59 earnings per share for the current fiscal year.
+Amazon.com had a net margin of 4.99% and a return on equity of 24.49%.
+The company’s revenue for the quarter was up 43.6% compared to the same quarter last year.
+During the same quarter last year, the company posted $6.47 earnings per share.
+As a group, research analysts predict that Amazon.com, Inc. will post 34.59 earnings per share for the current fiscal year.

-In other Amazon.com news, Director Jonathan Rubinstein sold 314 shares of Amazon.com stock in a transaction dated Tuesday, January 5th.
-The stock was sold at an average price of $3,166.01, for a total transaction of $994,127.14.
-Following the completion of the sale, the director now directly owns 6,758 shares of the company’s stock, valued at approximately $21,395,895.58.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CEO David H. Clark sold 1,019 shares of Amazon.com stock in a transaction dated Tuesday, February 16th.
-The stock was sold at an average price of $3,257.88, for a total value of $3,319,779.72.
-Following the sale, the chief executive officer now directly owns 1,452 shares of the company’s stock, valued at $4,730,441.76.
-The disclosure for this sale can be found here.
-In the last three months, insiders have sold 1,673 shares of company stock valued at $5,445,546.
-16.10% of the stock is owned by insiders.

 Amazon.com Profile